Spastic Paraplegia Type 5A

 Tuebingen, BW, DE

-Ludger Schols practices in Tuebingen, Germany.
+Ludger Schols practices practicing medicine in Tuebingen, Germany.
 Mr. Schols is rated as an Elite expert by MediFind in the treatment of Spastic Paraplegia Type 5A.
-His top areas of expertise are Paraplegia, Spastic Paraplegia Type 7, Spasticity, and Drug Induced Dyskinesia.
+He is also highly rated in 54 other conditions, according to our data.
+His clinical expertise encompasses Paraplegia, Spastic Paraplegia Type 7, Spasticity, and Drug Induced Dyskinesia.

 Elite in Spastic Paraplegia Type 5A